zainhuda/esports-data-analytics/productmarketfit.md

 4. Build solution to problem
   - People don't know what they want, that's why market research isn't ideal.
 But talking to customers is critical.
   - No great solution was built in vacuum
-  - Most important thing is to quickly infront of users
+  - Most important thing is to quickly in front of users
   - Don't worry about making things that will scale
   - Product experience is more important than money
   - No matter how many times you think you will need to iterate, 10x it